intergalacticalvariable/reader/README.md

 ## ⚠️ Limitations
 - 📄 Currently does not support parsing PDFs

+## 💻 Demo Environment
+The live demo is running on a VPS with the following specifications:
+- CPU: 1 vCore
+- RAM: 0.5 GB
+- Web Server: nginx

+This demonstrates that the Reader can run effectively even on minimal hardware resources.
 ## 🐳 Docker Deployment

 ### Option 1: Using the pre-built image